-These bows are designed and built to hunt.
+These bows were originally designed and built to hunt.
 They can boast high poundages (some hunters shoot well above 60lb bows) which helps with arrow penetration, a high let-off which makes holding the bow at full draw much easier and other helpful bits and bobs like a scope, peep sight and release aid.
 All of these little things help make it easier to make the arrow fly fast, silently and accurately.

 However, compound target archery has taken off in the last 20 or so years, to become a very popular sport in its own right.
 The best compound archers in the world regularly shoot 1400+ on a Gents’ FITA, putting all their arrows in the 10-ring at 30m!
 So compounds are a serious piece of kit and although some people refer to it as the “dark side” of archery, or that you’re shooting with “training wheels”, don’t be discouraged.
 Compound archery is very technical and as much of a mind game as it is about physicality with many choosing the sport (like myself) due to prior or existing injuries.